jspjut/jspjut.github.io/projects.md

 ---
 {% include JB/setup %}

-My hobbies include gaming and studying game design.
+My hobbies include music, composition, reading, writing, gaming, and game design.
 If I ever get enough time, I'll spend some of it trying out new ways to design games and explore interactive computing entertainment.
 Here are a couple things I've done.